philipwalton/blog/_posts/2012-12-22-demystifying-z-index.markdown

 {% endhighlightjs %}

-When we add the opacity rule to the first div, the stacking order changes like so:
+When we add the opacity rule to the first `<div>`, the stacking order changes like so:

 {% highlightjs %}
 <div><!-- 1 -->